Lakers vs. Nuggets: Betting Trends, Record ATS, Home/Road Splits

 Additional Nuggets Insights & Trends

-- Denver is 4-6 against the spread and 7-3 overall over its last 10 contests.
+- Denver has gone 8-2 over its past 10 games, with a 5-5 record against the spread in that span.

-- The Nuggets have gone over the total in five of their last 10 contests.
+- The Nuggets have gone over the total in six of their past 10 outings.

 Lakers vs. Nuggets Betting Splits